aws-samples/asynchronous-messaging-workshop/workshop/content/scatter-gather/test-scatter-and-gather.md

 {{< highlight bash >}}

-curl -XPOST -i -v -H "Content-Type:application/json" -d @event.json $REQ_ENDPOINT
+curl -XPOST -i -H "Content-Type:application/json" -d @event.json $REQ_ENDPOINT
 {{< /highlight >}}

 The output will have a **rfq-id** parameter.
 Save the value in a notepad as it will be used later to query the responses.